10 BEAUTIFUL DESTINATIONS

 YOU CAN SEE THE ELEPHANTS

-If you want to experience something truly unique while you're away, we've shortlisted the best destinations around the world to see elephants - because there's nothing more adorable than watching a tot tumble over its oversized trunk!
-You're sure to leave your summer holidays with a story to tell when you visit one of these fabulous, far flung destinations – and there's no better time to follow the herd.
+One of the most rewarding travel experiences you can tick off your bucket list is having a close encounter with a wild animal.
+If you want to do something truly unique while you're away, we've shortlisted the best destinations around the world to see elephants - because there's nothing more adorable than watching a tot tumble over its oversized trunk!

 Chiang Mai Province, Thailand